Edyta Górniak: Independent music

-Return on top
+Later career

 In November 2008, she released a single To nie tak jak myślisz ("It's Not How You Think"), which was the movie theme from the Polish comedy "To nie tak jak myślisz, kotku".
 This song became another breakthrough in her career – her first after six years of absence from Polish radio and music television.
 She also recorded her Christmas album Zakochaj się na Święta w kolędach ("Fall in Love With Carols on Christmas"), released in December with the biggest newspaper in Poland, "Gazeta Wyborcza".
 In 2009, her marriage to Krupa had ended and she left their own independent label.
 In 2010, she took part in Taniec z gwiazdami, Polish edition of the TV show Dancing with the Stars.

 In 2011, she released the first single from her fifth studio album, Teraz – tu ("Now – Here") and directed its video.
 Another single, On The Run, also had the video co-directed by her.
 Later that year she released the single Oj... kotku ("Oh...
 Kitty"), which was the movie theme from the Polish comedy "Pokaż kotku, co masz w środku".
 Full album My ("We") was postponed several times until February 2012.
 It was released by her new own independent label Anaconda and brought brand new electro-pop sound.
 Next hits were singles Nie zapomnij ("Don't Forget") and the first dance tune since Impossible, Consequences (the latter also with the video co-directed by her).

 Also in 2012 she took part in the Polish edition of the TV show "Clash of the Choirs".
 The same year she gave her second concert in Poland together with José Carreras.
 In 2013, she recorded Frank Sinatra's classic All The Way, together with Matt Dusk and became a judge of the third series of The Voice of Poland.